Abk2345/ALIEN-INVASION/README.md

 You are given with three ships to encouter coming aliens and kill them and score the most.

 RULE:
-If a alien touches your ship, you have lost one ship.
+If a alien touches your ship, you loses one ship.
 Speed of aliens approaching the ship will increase level-wise.

 PRESS: